hindu-comm/mail_stream_indology/2015/03/Prophets_Facing_Back/103__Dominik_Wujastyk.md

 +++
 [Archive link](https://list.indology.info/pipermail/indology/2015-March/040870.html)

-​Meera Nanda has just uploaded the full text of her 2003 book *Prophets Facing Backwards* <https://www.academia.edu/11586065/> to her Academia.edu page.​  If you don't know it, and are interested in contemporary debates about Hindu fundamentalism, I recommend it.
+Meera Nanda has just uploaded the full text of her 2003 book *Prophets Facing Backwards* <https://www.academia.edu/11586065/> to her Academia.edu page.
+If you don't know it, and are interested in contemporary debates about Hindu fundamentalism, I recommend it.
 It is controversial, and Meera herself has taken public positions on issues like the Yoga Wars that have encouraged many and made her the target of others.